andrewnell/Data_Visualization/DataViz2018_adn323/Project/README.md

 ![alt text](https://raw.githubusercontent.com/andrewnell/Data_Visualization/master/DataViz2018_adn323/Project/coffee_app_image.PNG)

-- Issues for now:
-1. No Reset button to refresh to all cities and reset selections
-2. No Tooltips on coffee shops - this makes the tool much more useful and is essential to include
-3. The circle selection function is activated when the user clicks the screen.
-This should be changed.
-4. Visualization does not include reduced selection created by circle selection or what is in the screen when zooming in.
-It is currently hosted through PythonAnywhere rather than pulling from the Carto API.
-5. No Legend indicating Size of circles

 - Instruction:
 1. After you get into the page, you can select a city and unchecked boxes to customize the filter
 2. Then, you click the "update" buttom and a map with plots be shown on the right-hand side.